Difegue/LANraragi/tools/Documentation/installing-lanraragi/jail.md

 cpan Parallel::Loops
 ```

-Afterwards you need to add redis_enable="YES" to your rc.conf with your text editor of choice.
-The preinstalled one is easy editor but you can install nano as well.
+Afterwards, you need to add redis_enable="YES" to your `rc.conf` with your text editor of choice.
+The preinstalled one is Easy Editor (`ee`), but you can install `nano` as well.

 ```ee /etc/rc.conf```